pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 But note that you __do not__ need to explicitly provide the `self` argument when you call a method on an object, or when you create a new object.
-The Python runtime will take care of passing the instance to its method, as as the first argument to the method.
+The Python runtime will take care of passing the instance to its method, as the first argument to the method.